 Crispy crunchy sago pearls from outside and soft potato filled inside, the sabudana vada is the most loved recipe at my home.
 This no-onion-or-garlic mix crispy balls are deep-fried in spicy Sabudana and potato cutlets-is a perfect snack for Navratri.
 You can quickly note down the easy steps of sabudana vada here.

 Sabudana or sago pearls are little white balls filled with starch or carbohydrates that are perfect energy boosters while fasting.
-Sabudana khichdi is, therefore, one of the most favourable recipes during Navratri.
+Sabudana khichdi is, therefore, one of the most favourite Navratri recipes to fast.
 You can easily cook this khichdi by following the simple steps here.

 Aloo Katli Recipe